LukeSmithxyz/voidrice/README.md

 Then simply remove the line in the i3 config that runs `shortcuts.py` and then edit configs as usual.

-## ~/.config Centrality

-Some programs, like mocp, tmux, mutt, calcurse and weechat look to `~` and not `~/.config` for their dotfiles.
-This annoys me since I like using Syncthing to sync my config files accross machines.

-To avoid this, I have bash aliases and i3 shortcuts that run these programs looking in `~/.config/` instead for their files.
-This makes managing files easier for me.

-You can easily change this if you want.
-As I decrease the number of machines I use anyway, I may gradually stop doing this.

 ## Differences from my Arch and Parabola Rices

 + **Since Void is more or less my main distro now, this repo is more likely to get updates over time.** The Arch and Parabola repos may get some, changes, but will remain mostly the same.